husqvarnagroup/GETL/docs/user-guide/file-registry.md

 # File registry

-A file registry keeps track of what files have been processed, producing a delta of files that have not been processed yet.
+A file registry keeps track of what files have been processed, returning files that have not been processed yet.

 This is true for each file registry: